District No. 72 School

 The District No. 72 School represents small, rural school-houses in Dakota County in the U.S. state of Minnesota.
 It was built in 1882, with a bell-tower, clapboard siding, a steep gabled roof, and pediments.
-It continues to be used as a community center and township hall.
-It is now known as the Waterford Community Center.
+It was later repurposed as Waterford Township's community center and township hall, serving in that role from 1935 until 2022.
+In 2022 it was moved 6 mi south to the Rice County Steam and Gas Showgrounds outside Dundas, Minnesota.